 - Preheat oven to 350F.

 - Whisk together the flour, paprika, garlic powder, black pepper, salt and oregano.
-Toss stewing beef in the four and spices until coated.
+Toss chunks of beef in the four and spices until coated.
 Dust off any excess flour.

 - Heat oil in a skillet or dutch oven on medium heat.
 Add beef and brown the meat flipping every minute or two.

-- If the meat is in a skillet, transfer to a large roasting pot.
+- If the meat is in a skillet, transfer to a large dutch oven or roasting pot.
 Add remaining ingredients (except the corn starch).
-Cook in the oven for 3 hours.
+Cover and cook in the oven for 3 hours.